increase conversions on your website

 3

-Minimise CSS and JavaScript files
+Minimise CSS and JavaScript Files

 Bloated CSS and JavaScript files slow down your site by increasing the time it takes to render pages.
 Every unnecessary script or line of code adds extra processing time, frustrating users and driving them away before they convert.